bfsp26/bfsp26/README.md

 It is so good to see you here! ![](https://visitor-badge.glitch.me/badge?page_id=bfsp26.bfsp26)

-I am a network engineering student.
+I am a network engineer.
 I love programming, learn new technologies and put them into practice.

 </br>